nilsmehlhorn/blog/src/pages/posts/everything-looks-better-with-an-image/index.md

 date: "2018-12-22"
 title: "Everything looks better with an image"
 published: true
-tags: ["web development", "ui", "frontend"]
+tags: ["web development", "frontend"]
+keywords: ["ui", "framework", "freelance", "assets", "styleguide"]
 ---

 Did you ever play around with the latest UI framework's components but nothing you came up with was quite satisfying?